wurthless-elektroniks/modern-loadfare/cbb/readme.md

 - Init GPU BARs and some GPU registers
 - Init Southbridge BAR (`store_word 0xea001000, 0xd0150010 / store_half 2, 0xd0150004`)
 - Write 0x000001E6 to Southbridge UART configuration register, probably to disable the UART
-- Send command 0x12 to the SMC (gets SMC version and the contents of two SMC memory cells) and then store one byte(?) of its response to 0xE400002C, to be used as a parameter during SDRAM init
+- Send command 0x12 to the SMC (gets SMC version and the contents of two SMC memory cells) and then store the second SMC memory cell value to 0xE400002C, which can be picked up by other loaders or the kernel later on
 - Run SDRAM detection, configuration and training (this is the most involved part of the whole process)
 - Finish up PCI-PCI bridge configuration and exit